 Vertebral Fractures

-• Vertebral compression fracture.
+- Vertebral compression fracture.
 This type of injury occurs when the back part of a vertebra remains in its anatomic position while the front part collapses.
-This spine injury causes the vertebra to take on a wedge shape and can put pressure on your cord.
+This spine injury causes the vertebra to take on a wedge shape and can pressure your cord.

 Herniated Discs

-An intervertebral disc is in between any vertebrae in your spinal column.
-This is a rubbery structure made of flexible cartilage that works as a cushion and a shock absorber for the bones of the spine to help prevent spinal injuries.
+An intervertebral disc is a rubbery structure made of flexible cartilage between any vertebrae in the spinal column.
+It is designed to cushion and absorb shock from the bones of the spine and help prevent spinal injuries.

-Each of your intervertebral discs has two layers.
+Each intervertebral disc has two layers.
 The inner layer is soft and gelatinous, while the outer layer is tough and fibrous to hold the inner layer in place.
-A traumatic auto accident can cause a tear in the outer layer of the spinal disc, allowing the soft inner layer to leak out.
+A traumatic auto accident can tear the outer layer of the spinal disc, allowing the soft inner layer to leak out.
 This is called a herniated disc or a ruptured disc.

-The herniated disc material can leak into your spinal canal and pressure the cord.
-Spinal stenosis results when anything happens to narrow the space within the spinal canal and can result in chronic pain.
-Disc herniation can also put pressure on the nerves that extend from the cord to other body areas.
+Herniated disc material can leak into your spinal canal and pressure the cord—spinal stenosis results when anything narrows the space within the spinal canal and can result in chronic pain.
+Disc herniation can also pressure the nerves that extend from the cord to other body areas.

 Symptoms of herniated discs vary depending on where they occur.
 Disc herniation in the cervical spine can cause radiating pain in your arms.
 Disc herniation in the lumbar spine can result in your legs tingling or loss of bladder or bowel control.